Why you want a content strategist by your side

 Stella: A content strategist can bring value at any point in a project.
 But, if you want the most value, content strategy should be engaged from the start.
 If we’re involved and embedded from the beginning, we can be much more effective.

 A content strategist can help you avoid content creation mistakes, like putting too many resources toward efforts with low return.
-Nikki and Stella offer these six tips to avoid content creation mishaps.
+Stella offers these six tips to avoid content creation mishaps.

 Before starting just about any content-related project, it’s important to know who will be involved.
 Ask yourself: